xuchengustb/xuchengustb.github.io/index.md

 layout: default
 ---

-Cheng Xu is now working towards PhD degree on Computer Science in [University of Science & Technology Beijing](https://www.ustb.edu.cn).
+Cheng Xu is now working as an Associate Professor in [School of Computer & Communication Engineering](http://scce.ustb.edu.cn/), [University of Science & Technology Beijing](https://www.ustb.edu.cn).

 He is with the Microarchitecture and Integrated Circuit Laboratory (MICL).
 His research interests are in the areas of